ostdotcom/cache/README.md

 [![Travis](https://img.shields.io/travis/ostdotcom/cache.svg?maxAge=600)][travis]
 [![Downloads per month](https://img.shields.io/npm/dm/@ostdotcom/cache.svg?maxAge=3600)][npm]

-OST Cache is the central cache implementation for all OpenST products and can easily be plugged-in.
+OST Cache is the central cache implementation for all OST products and can easily be plugged-in.

 It contains three caching engines.
 The decision of which caching engine to use is governed while creating the cache object.
 The caching engines implemented are: